 Teachers participate in on-going professional development to experiment, initiate, and create new models of teaching and learning for dynamic and changing curricula.

-Our teachers can do more project-based learning through our capacity to host electronic portfolios for every student.
-We can now easily track progress through student work products, rather than relying solely on pen and paper tests.
-And teachers throughout the district can now share resources, activities, and assessments through an online repository of learning tools.
-The bottom line teachers are designing higher quality work for students, and we’re achieving greater student engagement and improved scholastic performance.
+Teachers throughout the district can now share resources, activities, and assessments through an online repository of digital learning objects.
+The bottom line teachers are designing higher quality work for students, and we are achieving greater student engagement and improved scholastic performance.